kevinmicha/ANTIPASTI/docs/index.rst

 About
 -----

-ANTIPASTI (ANTIbodies - Predicting Affinity from STructural Information) is a Deep Learning model that predicts the binding affinity of antibodies from their sequence and three-dimensional structure.
+ANTIPASTI (ANTIbodies - Predicting Affinity from STructural Information) is a Deep Learning model that predicts the binding affinity of antibodies from their three-dimensional structure.
 The `repository is on GitHub <https://github.com/kevinmicha/ANTIPASTI>`_.

 You can follow the `example notebooks <https://github.com/kevinmicha/ANTIPASTI/tree/main/notebooks>`_ to learn how to use the core functionality of ANTIPASTI